File Organization

 2. Easy Cleanup:

-• rm -rf public/removes all build outputs including cache
+• rm -rf public/removes all build outputs

-• rm -rf .bengal/removes all development artifacts
+• rm -rf .bengal/removes all Bengal state and cache

 • Source files remain untouched